National Minimum Wage 2026/27: Rates, Rules & What They Mean for You

 - Weekly gross: £477

 After tax, National Insurance, and pension, take-home pay will be lower.
 Your deductions depend on your tax code — learn more about what your tax code means in our guide to understanding your UK tax code.
 Looking for strategies to increase your take-home pay?
-Use our salary calculator to see the full breakdown for your situation.
+Check the full breakdown for your situation in our hourly wage calculator.

 How Do Minimum Wage Increases Affect Employers?